 You may also not feel comfortable performing repairs on your blower.
 That is okay.
 That’s why there are small engine mechanics at your local ECHO dealership to assist you.

 Keep in mind the labor rate for the mechanic to diagnose your problem.
-There is typically a flat rate charge to diagnose the problem and then additional labor and parts fees in addition to the fee to make the repairs.
+There is typically a flat rate charge to diagnose the problem and then add labor and parts fees in addition to the fee to make the repairs.

 This may not make sense if you are running an old inexpensive leaf blower that’s on its last leg.
 Keep this in mind so you don’t get surprised when you get a diagnostics bill for a leaf blower that may not be worth repairing.

 Having your ECHO leaf blower repaired by a mechanic is a personal decision that only you can make.
-You have the weigh the reliability, quality and age of your current leaf blower against the cost to repair it and the cost to purchase a new leaf blower.
+You have the weigh the reliability, quality, and age of your current leaf blower against the cost to repair it and the cost to purchase a new leaf blower.